jim-b/Mikey-Sakke/README.md

 # MIKEY-SAKKE
-Some people may be looking for Mikey-Sakke specifically by name.
-Mikey is primarily just the transport mechanism, with the signing/ verification being done by ECCSI and the encryption/ decryption of an SSV (Shared Secret Value) being done by SAKKE.
+Some people may be looking for Mikey-Sakke specifically by name so I created this page.

+Mikey is primarily just a transport mechanism (one of a number that could be used to transport ECCSI/ SAKKE information).
+The __clever stuff__ Signing/ Verification of messages using ECCSI (Elliptic Curve-Based Certificateless Signatures for Identity-Based Encryption) and the Encryption/ Decryption of an SSV (Shared Secret Value) using SAKKE, is covered in the ECCSI-SAKKE project below.

+To generate Key Material for Mikey-Sakke clients (for whatever the flavour of Mikey-Sakke stack you decide upon) the KMS project listed below can be referenced.

 ECCSI-SAKKE
 -----------